 The reason for the improved Tc appears to be the higher dielectric constant (relative permittivity) in the region between the "Heavy" and "Light" layers of the H212 structure (shown lower left).
 Since titanium is heavier than silicon, the planar weight ratio along the C2 axis is lower, which should have reduced Tc.
 However, this reduction is more than offset by the higher dielectric constant (K) of titanium dioxide versus silicon dioxide.
-TiO2 has a reported K of 86-173, while SiO2 only has a K of around 4.
+TiO2 has a reported Kappa of 86-173, while SiO2 only has a Kappa of 4.

 This 65C discovery comes after finding a link between dielectric constant and Tc in December 2013 while experimenting with tantalum oxide.
 That copper oxide ceramic produced a Tc almost 50 degrees higher than it should have.
 This new world record also comes after 56C superconductivity was found in the compound Tl6Sn2Ba2TiCu9O18+ (see above plot).
 Together, the 56C and 65C discoveries represent the 14th and 15th ceramics found to superconduct above room temperature.2

 All of the plots on this page exhibit a low signal-to-noise ratio due to a low volume fraction of superconductive material and a high thermal noise level inherent to these temperatures.
 The straight lines in the magnetization plots approximate the average of the data points, skewing apart at Tc.

 These discoveries lend additional support to the theory that superconductivity in the layered cuprates originates in the oxygen layers where the planar weight ratio is highest.
 This is because titanium only comes in contact with the oxygen layer between the heavy and light regions.